+A true community space, the play garden was made possible through countless volunteer hours not only in the design phase but throughout construction, planting, and ongoing care of the site.
 The McKinley Community Play Garden has become a valued community resource for the surrounding area, a community with limited access to nature and open space.
-The success of the garden can be attributed in large part to the tremendous effort exhibited by the client and community in visioning, execution, and now maintaining the space for all.
+The success of the garden can be attributed in large part to the tremendous effort exhibited by NeighborSpace and the community in visioning, execution, and now stewarding the space for all.